christian-nickerson/gym-arcade/README.md

 # gym-arcade
-An extension of OpenAI's Gym framework to train and play two player games using reinforcement learners
+An extension of OpenAI's Gymn framework to train and play two player games using reinforcement learners